plausible/docs/docs/subscription-plans.md

 ---
-title: Choose the right subscription tier
+title: Choose the right subscription
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Plausible gives you great control and flexibility in plans you can subscribe to, the billing frequency and in upgrading or downgrading your subscription tier.
-Here's how to choose the subscription tier that's right for you.
+Plausible gives you control and flexibility in plans you can subscribe to, the billing frequency and in upgrading or downgrading your subscription tier based on your usage.
+Here's how to choose the subscription that's right for you.

-## All plans are priced according to your traffic levels
+## How are the subscriptions priced?

-All Plausible Analytics subscription plans are priced according to your monthly traffic levels.
-The billing is based on the total number of pageviews between all the sites you have added to your account.
+Our subscription tiers are based on the total number of pageviews and custom events between all the sites you have added to your Plausible Analytics account.

-To calculate your traffic level, we take all the websites you have added to your Plausible account and total the number of page views between them.
-If you use the "[Custom Events](custom-event-goals.md)" feature, then these count towards your total monthly pageviews as well.
+To calculate your usage levels, we take all the websites you have added to your account and total the number of pageviews between them.
+If you use the "[Custom Events](custom-event-goals.md)" feature, then these count towards your total usage as well.

-"**Custom Events**" are any custom goals including external link click tracking, file downloads tracking and 404 error page tracking.
+"**Custom Events**" include external link clicks, file downloads and 404 error page tracking.
 The act of adding a "[Pageview Goal](pageview-goals.md)" has no effect on your usage.

-You can check your current traffic level in your account settings within the "**Subscription Plan**" section.
-Look under the "**Usage & Limits**" heading.
-You should get on a subscription plan that fits your traffic levels.
+You can check your usage levels in your account settings within the "**Subscription Plan**" section.
+You should be on a subscription tier that fits your usage levels.
+You can get 2 months free on a yearly plan.

+You also need to decide on your subscription plan.
+These vary in terms of number of sites, team members and features:

+* Choose the "**Growth**" plan for essential features, ideal for growing teams
+* Go for the "**Business**" plan for advanced features, more sites and larger teams

-You can get 2 months free if you subscribe to a yearly plan and pay annually.
-You can see all [our subscription plans and pricing](https://plausible.io/#pricing) on our website or within your Plausible account.
+You can see [the pricing and the differences between the plans](https://plausible.io/#pricing) on our website or within your Plausible account settings.

 ## What happens if I go over my monthly page views limit?